Canadian National Time Trial Championships

 Governed by Cycling Canada, the Canadian National Time Trial Championship is a road bicycle race that takes place inside the Canadian National Cycling Championship, and decides the best cyclist in this type of race.
 Svein Tuft is the all-time Canadian record holder for the most wins in the event with 11 wins.
 The women's record is held by Clara Hughes with 5 national titles.

-The current elite champions of the race are Michael Leonard and Olivia Baril.
+The 2025 elite champions of the race are Michael Leonard and Olivia Baril.